Highlights of Turkey | Ankara

 The city has been inhabited by ancient civilisations since the Stone Age.
 Before it was captured by the Ottomans in the 14th century, Ankara was ruled by several empires.
 Located in a region at the meeting point of the Asian and European continents, it came with many names.
 According to Joshua J. Mark (2018), the earliest written reference to the region came from the Akkadian Dynasty tablets, dating back to circa 2334 BC where it was referred to as “The Land of the Hatti”, inhabited by the Hittites.
 The Hittites, in turn, called the land “Assuwa” or “Aswiya”, the probable origin of the Roman term “Asia.”
-The Greeks called it Anatolia, “place of the rising sun”, as it lies to the east of Greece.
+The Greek name for it was Anatolia, “place of the rising sun”, as it lies to the east of Greece.

 When the Hittite Empire fell, Anatolia was controlled by the Persian Achaemenid Empire.
 Alexander the Great sailed across the Aegean Sea into Anatolia and captured Ankara in 333 BC.
 His untimely death, however, splintered his empire.
 The Roman Empire began to rise in prominence, and in 25 BC, Ankara fell under the control of Emperor Augustus.